 In the real business industry, a thorough outline is necessary to achieve credit and collection.
 Either you are a credit and collections manager or credit and collections director, your sample statement should be focused on the long-range mission, and the credit department should need to define its purpose.
-You can also include philosophies under the credit process approach, providing a general guideline in dealing risk and collections.
+You can also include philosophies under the credit process approach, providing a general guideline in dealing with risk and collections.
 Whether it would be liberal, moderate, or conservative, it should mirror the direction of the overall company.

 2. Define Goals

 The credit and financial department should include their goals.
 The goals should be parallel with the current market status and the strategic direction of your company.
 Many companies use factors to follow their established goals — Days Sales Outstanding (DSO), percent current, aging bucket performance, Collection Effectiveness Index (CEI), Strengths, Weaknesses, Opportunities, Threats (SWOT analysis), bad debt write-off percentage, etc. Also, they should be reviewed, revised, and updated annually.

 If a company has goals, it must be measured to foresee the progress.
 Use this 5C's of Credit to measure yours: